On a tight grocery budget? Check out this $120 two week grocery budget and meal plan for a family of four. A grocery list is included!

 Week 1 Dinners

-- Vegetable Beef Soup and Homemade French Bread *Put half of the soup and one of the loaves of bread in the freezer for next week.
+- Vegetable Beef Soup (especially love this soup in the fall – yum!) and Homemade French Bread *Put half of the soup and one of the loaves of bread in the freezer for next week.

 - Sausage and Spinach Pasta

-- Poppyseed Chicken w/ rice, broccoli *Divide into two 8×8 baking dishes and put one in the freezer to bake the next week.
+- Poppyseed Chicken w/ rice, broccoli *Divide into two 8×8 baking dishes and put one in the freezer to bake the next week (yay for meal prep and making life easier later!)

 - Baked Macaroni and Cheese, green beans *This is the only meatless meal on this menu.